 The future of gene therapy

-Treating everybody with gene therapy that needs it will require regulatory approval of scalable platforms, such as optimized vectors that can be readily modified to include one of a multitude of genes or even be modified to treat specific mutations in individual patients.
+Treating everybody with gene therapy who needs it will require regulatory approval of scalable platforms, such as optimized vectors that can be readily modified to include one of a multitude of genes or even be modified to treat specific mutations in individual patients.
 Surgical delivery strategies will likely require individualization based on the primary site of retinal dysfunction.2